African Marketplace

 Sandals on My Feet

-Sandals on My Feet will be selling a variety of musical instruments, baskets, fabrics, clothes, slippers, hats, jewelry and statues from Nigeria and Ghana.
+Sandals on My Feet will be selling a variety of outfits, hats, wrappers, sandals, baskets, umbrellas, headties, dashikis, bubas, jewelries, drums and more from Nigeria and Ghana.
 Info:

 Zimfest Booth

-As always, this year’s tee shirts and a limited supply of posters will be on sale at the Zimfest Booth, along with previous years’ merchandise at reduced prices.
-Zimfest has been fortunate to have had two different individuals donate their collections of African outfits, cloth and miscellaneous instruments to be sold at the Booth.
-2022 Booth Coordinator is Carrie Rodlend.
+As always, this year’s tee shirts *with the new addition of hoodies* and a limited supply of posters will be on sale at the Zimfest Booth, along with previous years’ merchandise at reduced prices.
+2023 Booth Coordinator is Kyra Skaggs.
 Info: